eslint/eslint/docs/rules/no-unneeded-ternary.md

 ### defaultAssignment

-The defaultAssignment option allows expressions of the form `x ? x : expr` (where `x` is any identifier and `expr` is any expression).
+When set to `true`, which it is by default, The defaultAssignment option allows expressions of the form `x ? x : expr` (where `x` is any identifier and `expr` is any expression).

 Examples of additional **incorrect** code for this rule with the `{ "defaultAssignment": false }` option: